stungkit/redwood/CONTRIBUTING.md

 # Creating a Reproduction to Include with Issues

 Are you about to open an issue?
-Including a reproduction, either as a series of steps, as a public GitHub repo, or as a Gitpod snapshot, will definitely let us help you faster!
+Including a reproduction, either as a series of steps, as a public GitHub repo, or as an Ona snapshot, will definitely let us help you faster!

-## Option 1: Create a Gitpod Snapshot
+## Option 1: Create an Ona Snapshot

 This is a great option when the issue you're reporting is cross-platform.
 I.e., it isn't a Windows-specific issue.
-Here's a video walkthrough on how to create a snapshot of the [Redwood-Gitpod starter repo](https://github.com/redwoodjs/starter):
+You can create a snapshot of the [Redwood starter repo](https://github.com/redwoodjs/starter) using Ona's cloud development environment.

 https://user-images.githubusercontent.com/1521877/176033049-d3c57b92-3ee6-4c60-918b-fdbcfa83fd0f.mp4

 ## Option 2: Fork the Starter Repo

-You can always fork the [Redwood-Gitpod starter repo](https://github.com/redwoodjs/starter) which is a brand new project with the latest stable version of Redwood.
+You can always fork the [Redwood starter repo](https://github.com/redwoodjs/starter) which is a brand new project with the latest stable version of Redwood.
 Once you make your changes in your fork, include the link to your repo in your issue.
 This'll make it much easier for us to understand what's going on.

 # Release Publishing